Adam von Trott zu Solz: Foreign Office

-In 1942, von Trott, together with other members of the Kreisau Circle, became vaguely aware of the "Final Solution to the Jewish Question" and became curious of the fate of the Jews sent away to "resettlement in the East".
-In March 1943, von Trott reported at a meeting of the Kreisau Circle that he learned through sources within the Reich government that he considered very reliable that there was a concentration camp in Upper Silesia that held about 40,000–50,000 people with a "killing rate" of 3,000–4,000 people per month.
-Von Trott did not name the camp in Upper Silesia, but it seems that he was referring to Auschwitz concentration camp.
+In 1942, Trott, together with other members of the Kreisau Circle, became vaguely aware of the "Final Solution to the Jewish Question" and became curious of the fate of the Jews sent away to "resettlement in the East".
+In March 1943, Trott reported at a meeting of the Kreisau Circle that he learned through sources within the Reich government that he considered very reliable that there was a concentration camp in Upper Silesia that held about 40,000–50,000 people with a "killing rate" of 3,000–4,000 people per month.
+Trott did not name the camp in Upper Silesia, but it seems that he was referring to Auschwitz concentration camp.

-Like most other German conservatives, von Trott had deep doubts about the intelligence and morality of ordinary people and held that only an elite had the necessary qualities to govern.
-In 1943, von Trott wrote: "An exclusively rationalist upbringing has made us fail to understand both human nature and the realities of mass society, and we have come to ignore the demons which the Vermassung of mankind has released".
-Von Trott believed in the original positive view of the Sonderweg of Germany as a Central European power, which was neither of the West nor of the East.
+Like most other German conservatives, Trott had deep doubts about the intelligence and morality of ordinary people and held that only an elite had the necessary qualities to govern.
+In 1943, Trott wrote: "An exclusively rationalist upbringing has made us fail to understand both human nature and the realities of mass society, and we have come to ignore the demons which the Vermassung of mankind has released".
+Trott believed in the original positive view of the Sonderweg of Germany as a Central European power, which was neither of the West nor of the East.
 He expressed these ideas in his memorandum Germany Between East and West, which is lost, but according to those who read it called for Germany to seek a "middle way" between the "eastern principle of political realism" and the "western principle of individuality", which in practice would mean a social-economic system that would be a mixture of both capitalism and communism.
-He believed that "eastern" countries like the Soviet Union were too collectivist, "western" countries like the United States were too individualistic and Germans like himself needed to develop a middle way between east and west for the betterment of all of humanity.
-Von Trott believed that both capitalist democracy and communism were flawed systems that had dehumanised society and that Germany should follow neither.
+He believed that "eastern" countries like the Soviet Union were too collectivist, "western" countries like the United States were too individualistic, and Germans like himself needed to develop a middle way between east and west for the betterment of all of humanity.
+Trott believed that both capitalist democracy and communism were flawed systems that had dehumanised society and that Germany should follow neither.

-Despite von Trott's reputation as someone oriented towards "Western" values, based on his education at Oxford and Anglo-American friends, he was in fact deeply hostile towards the American "pioneer" ideal of a rugged individualist on both moral and practical grounds and believed that such individualism promoted selfishness, greed and amorality.
+Despite Trott's reputation as someone oriented towards "Western" values, based on his education at Oxford and his Anglo-American friends, he was in fact deeply hostile towards the American "pioneer" ideal of a rugged individualist on both moral and practical grounds and believed that such individualism promoted selfishness, greed and amorality.